MarkBerube/Ramanujan-Tables/README.md

 # Ramanujan-Tables

-Creates a table of Ramanujan numbers based on input.
+Creates a table of Ramanujan numbers based on input in the C language.

 Ramanujan  numbers are the smallest number expressible as the sum of two cubes in two different ways.